 Traveling alone for the first time seems daunting and I completely understand why.
 Numerous questions churn around in your head: how will it go?
-Isn’t it dangeerous to travel solo?
+Isn’t it dangerous to travel solo?
 How will I meet people?
 Will I get bored?
 Making the decision to travel solo is already a huge step.
 Taking your first flight/train/bus to start your trip is the hardest thing to do.
 After that you’ll realize traveling alone isn’t that complicated.
 Still, there a some traps you have to avoid.
 I’m gonna share numerous tips if you’re going to travel alone for the first time.
 Tips to prepare your trip, but also useful tips during your solo trip!
 You can also check out this post listing travel mistakes to avoid!

 Pick the right destination

 So how to travel alone for the first time?
 Either for a short solo trip or long term travel, you first have to pick the right destination.
 You have to ask yourself several questions.
 Are there countries or an area in the world you really like?
 If you’re traveling on a budget, don’t go to Iceland, Japan or Scandinavia, where the cost of living is high.
 Also pick a safe country.
 When choosing a country don’t forget to check if you need to apply for a visa.
 If you want to meet people, go to areas where you’ll meet other solo travelers.
 In my opinion, I think Southeast Asia is perfect for your first solo trip.
 Otherwise read my artcle about the best places to solo travel.